howtographql/howtographql/content/backend/graphql-js/5-applying-authentication.md

 </Instruction>

 In the `vote` resolver, you're first retrieving the `userId` from the HTTP header again (using the familiar `getUserId` function you just implemented) so you can create the `Vote` on behalf of an actual `User`.
 What follows is a check to ensure the `Link` to be voted for actually exists.
-Lastly, the resolver invokes the `createVote` mutation from the Graphcool API to create a new `Vote` in the database connecting the given `User` and `Link` nodes.
+Lastly, the resolver invokes the `createVote` mutation from the Prisma API to create a new `Vote` in the database connecting the given `User` and `Link` nodes.

 That's it!
 You can now restart the server and send the `vote` mutation in your `app` Playground.